hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 This script lets you configure partitions, but it doesn't support LVM (at the time of writing), so don't run it yet.

 First, choose the disk you want to install Arch on.
 Use `blkid` to see available devices.
-I like to get rid of remenants of old partitions on the chosen disk by running:
+I like to get rid of remenants of old partitions on the chosen disk by running `gdisk /dev/sdX` and pressing `x` for `extra functionality`, followed by `z` to `zap (destroy) GPT data structures and exit`.

+Or if you don't have gdisk installed you can do it with dd:

 ```
 dd if=/dev/zero of=/dev/sdX bs=512 count=1 # erase MBR and dos partition table
 dd if=/dev/zero of=/dev/sdX bs=512 count=2 # erase GPT table beginning
 dd if=/dev/zero of=/dev/sdX bs=512 count=2 seek=$(($(blockdev --getsz /dev/sdb) - 2)) # erase GPT end
 ```
-** Edit: I've found a quicker way to do the above by running `gdisk /dev/sdX` and pressing `x` for `extra functionality`, followed by `z` to `zap (destroy) GPT data structures and exit`. **

 Then I create a fresh GPT partition table:

 ```